kunstmusik/blue-manual/docs/users/reference/noteProcessors/pythonProcessor.md

 Allows user to write python code to process NoteList.
 The code is run using Jython, the Java implementation of Python that is included with Blue.
-Users using the PythonProcessor should be aware of Jython\'s implementation details: most classes and modules from CPython are included, users can not import modules with native libraries, and users can use any Java class that exists in the classpath.
+Users using the PythonProcessor should be aware of Jython's implementation details: most classes and modules from CPython are included, users can not import modules with native libraries, and users can use any Java class that exists in the classpath.